 For remote access issues, if you cannot access Kodi’s web interface from another device, verify that the firewall rules are active and the web server is enabled in Kodi:

-- Next, enable “Allow remote control via HTTP” and note the port number (default: 8080).
+- Enable “Allow remote control via HTTP” and note the port number (default: 8080).

 sudo firewall-cmd --list-services | grep kodi

-Otherwise, if the service doesn’t appear in the output, re-add it using the commands from the FirewallD configuration section above.
+If the service does not appear in the output, re-add it using the commands from the FirewallD configuration section above.

 When you no longer need Kodi on your Fedora system, remove it using the appropriate command for your installation method.